-$^{^{2}}$ It is well understood that risk aversion alone is not sufficient for insurance demand to increase with uninsurable background risk (Gollier, 2004; Franke, Schlesinger, and Stapleton, 2006).
-Our theoretical analysis differs from the literature in that we focus on the incentive to insure through a social activity, while the literature focuses on the willingness to pay for insurance in financial markets.
+^{2.} It is well understood that risk aversion alone is not sufficient for insurance demand to increase with uninsurable background risk (Gollier 2004; Franke, Schlesinger, and Stapleton 2006).
+In fact, an important baseline result in the literature is that the demand for insurance may be unaffected by uninsurable background risk in standard settings with constant relative risk aversion.
+Our theoretical analysis differs from the literature on insurance demand with uninsurable background risk as in our setting, insurance involves a social activity that (also) takes time.